MechanicalRock/mechanicalrock.github.io/_posts/2020-01-13-serverless-express-api.md

     (This)[https://medium.com/blechatech/how-to-setup-aws-credentials-for-new-code-cc80c44cc67] article does a reasonable job of explaining what is required, as does the [official documentation](https://github.com/aws/aws-cli) for the AWS CLI.

-    They way I typically test to see whether things are working is to create an S3 bucket in my account - I will then issue an `aws s3 ls` call.
+    The way I typically test to see whether things are working is to create an S3 bucket in my account - I will then issue an `aws s3 ls` call.
 If the bucket I made is returned in the call, I know that everything is set up correctly.

 4. Ensure you have nodejs 12 installed.